- Go 100%

 Completions are implemented for resource templates:

-Resources, resource templates, resource read contents, and entry resource links include MCP annotations for audience/priority.
+Static resources, resource templates, resource read contents, and entry resource links include MCP annotations for audience/priority.
+Dynamic resources/list entry/file descriptors intentionally omit annotations to save tokens.
 Entry resources and file/repo memory reads include lastModified when the source timestamp is known.

 Unknown tools return JSON-RPC -32602.
 Tool validation/runtime failures return isError: true.
 Missing resources return MCP resource error -32002.
 Reserved MCP _meta fields in params or tool arguments are ignored; other unknown fields stay validation errors.